promise/readme/README.md

 ✨ Pushed 3 commits to countr/countr
 🗣 Commented on #301 in countr/countr
 ✨ Pushed 1 commit to countr/countr
-✅ Merged PR #302 in countr/countr
-🗣 Commented on #302 in countr/countr
-✅ Merged PR #303 in countr/countr
 ```

 ## Repositories I maintain